395t/coding-assignment-week-6-seq-1/src/RNNsearch/README.md

 ## Testing Results

-After training each of the three models (en-de, de-it, it-en) with the tuned hyper-parameters described in the training section, the following NLL loss results were achieved on the test sets.
+After training each of the three models (en-de, de-it, it-en) with the tuned hyper-parameters described in the training section, the following cross-entropy loss results were achieved on the test sets.
 These losses show that the models were relatively consistent in loss performance.

 ![test_set_losses](https://user-images.githubusercontent.com/7085644/135044503-604481e6-0b63-43d0-a1ea-80cb6edc82b4.PNG)